 - CAR-T Cell Therapy

-The renewal exam consists of 25 questions and you must achieve a minimum score of 80% to pass.
-If you are unsuccessful on your first attempt, you will be permitted to retake the exam one time at no additional cost.
-If you do not achieve a passing score after two attempts you will be required to take the 2-day provider course again.
+The renewal exam consists of 25 questions, and you must achieve a minimum score of 80% to pass.
+If you are unsuccessful in your first attempt, you will be permitted to retake the exam one time at no additional cost.
+If you do not achieve a passing score after two attempts, you will be required to retake the 2-day provider course.

-As a result of participating in this educational activity, the learner will gain the specific knowledge, according to national standards, that is needed to safely and consistently administer chemotherapy and biotherapy to children and adolescents.
-The measurement of this outcome will be evidenced by post-testing and evaluations.
+As a result of participating in this educational activity, the learner will gain specific knowledge, according to national standards, that is needed to safely and consistently administer chemotherapy and biotherapy to children and adolescents.
+Post-testing and evaluations will evidence the measurement of this outcome.

 The dates for provider renewals are as follows (please refer to your provider card for the issue date):